Wildlife Conservation in Arenal and Bocas del Toro

 Bottlenose and spinner dolphins.
 Dolphin Bay's resident populations are among the most reliable indicators of water quality and prey abundance in the archipelago.
 Dolphins are near the top of the aquatic food chain; their sustained presence means the trophic levels beneath them are functioning at sufficient scale.
 Their absence or decline would be an early warning of systemic stress that would likely not register in any other visible way until it was already severe.

 Leatherback sea turtles.
-The leatherback is the largest living reptile and one of the most ancient lineages of animals nesting on Bocas del Toro’s beaches, typically between March and July.
+The leatherback is the largest living reptile and one of the most ancient lineages of animals nesting on Bocas del Toro's beaches, typically between March and July.
 NOAA Fisheries documents their annual transoceanic migrations spanning thousands of miles; they return to the same Caribbean beaches year after year.
 Their continued nesting here depends on beach quality, darkness, and the absence of boat traffic and disorienting light that causes females to abort nesting attempts and return to sea.
+Every nest is a verdict on whether we have protected the conditions they require.

 Nurse sharks.
 According to the Florida Museum Shark Research Program, nurse sharks are benthic predators that rest on the seafloor during the day and hunt invertebrates at night.
 Docile and largely uninterested in human divers, they are easy to overlook.
 Their population density in Bocas del Toro's shallow reef zones reflects the health of the seafloor communities they feed on, and the absence of the overfishing pressure that depletes them elsewhere.
 Globally, the IUCN estimates that roughly a quarter of all shark and ray species are now threatened, making healthy populations like those in Bocas a genuine conservation bright spot rather than a given.